Mahsud: Jarga

-Maseed have a Maseed Jarga for large problems.
+Mahsuds have a Mahsuds Jarga for large problems.
 The Jarga is a tribal assembly of elders which takes decisions by consensus, particularly among the Pashtun people.

 Music and Attan

-Attan, is the famous dance of Maseed tribe.
+Attan, is the famous dance of Mahsud tribe.
 Dhol is also widely used in Waziristan.

 Subtribes

 Like other Pashtun tribes, the Mahsud tribe also has its own individual subtribes and clans: